ec-jrc/SMDRM/libdrm/README.md

 * add document
 * add document batch

-It also contains the ElasticSearch Template Mappings definition to set the data structure of indexed data points.
+It also contains the ElasticSearch Template Mappings definition to set the data structure of indexed data points. -->

-### Pipeline
+### Pipelines

-SMDRM Data Processing Pipeline enables the creation of ad hoc data processing pipeline with regard to the task at hand using a combination of Template and Bridge Design Patterns.
+Pipeline Class creates ad hoc data processing pipeline using generators and OOP.

-It also defines the required fields of the Disaster (data point) Model via the DisasterModel Class using [Pydantinc](https://pydantic-docs.helpmanual.io/).
+It also defines the required fields of the Disaster (data point) Model via the `DisasterModel` Class using [Pydantinc](https://pydantic-docs.helpmanual.io/).

-A custom sequence of pipeline Steps can be used to make a pipeline to process input data.

-The most important steps include:
-* read zip files
-* read JSON files (inside the zip file)
-* validate/parse JSON file content
-* read JSON file content in batches (useful for annotation)

-### Schemas

-This module uses [Marshmallow](https://marshmallow.readthedocs.io/en/stable/) data model schemas to validate the uploaded zip file and metadata.
-It ensures the validity of the user input data, preventing any invalid data to enter the data processing pipeline.

 ## Publish

-For more info, check the [publish.yml](https://github.com/panc86/smdrm/blob/master/.github/workflows/publish.yml) GitHub Action.
+GitHub Action.

 ## Releases

-- 0.1.3: added pipeline step to parse legacy data points wrapped in a `tweet` field.
+- VERSION: comment.